DawidChorazy/RPGTextGame/README.md

 - **Combat System**: Engage in turn-based combat with various enemies.
 Both you and your opponent deal random damage within a certain range.

 - **Merchant System**: Encounter merchants who sell useful items for coins.
-You earn coins by defeating enemies and completing tasks.
+You earn coins by defeating enemies.

 - **Equipment System**: Equip your character with items that boost your stats, like weapons and armor.